What to Do if Your Bank Denies Your Business Loan Application?

 How to Get Your Financial Statements House in Order

-Business Listing Accuracy Checklist
+Business Listing Accuracy Assessment Checklist

 • Secretary of State Filings: Ensure your business is filed correctly as a Corporation, LLC, LP, or other formation types.
 Check that all annual reports and filings, and fees are paid up to date.
 Check for accurate information, like does it show the proper owners attached as officers to the business.
 If not, file the necessary amendment with your States Secretary of State.
 A lot of this can be done by going to the respective State where you filed and searching the State's Secretary of State website.